staringispolite/heroku-twitter-bot/README.md

 ## Register a Twitter app
 * https://apps.twitter.com/
 * Create a new app
-* In the top level of the repo, type `chatterbot-register` and follow the directions on-screen to OAuth the bot to your app.
+* In the top level of the new bot repo, type `chatterbot-register` and follow the directions on-screen to OAuth the bot to your app.
+Make sure when you follow the OAuth link in your browser to authorize the bot, you load that page as the bot user.
-* Note the token and secret it generates
+* Note the token and secret Twitter generates.
+It should be in the output from `chatterbot-register`

 ## Your actual app logic
 * Rename the .rb and .yml files to your app name